 If you have already completed your IRS tax returns, then you may be able to use the IRS retrieval tool.
-This allows the government to determine your Expected Family Contribution (EFC) and the amount of aid for which you are eligible.
-Alliant’s Federal School Code is
+This allows the government to determine your expected family contribution (EFC) and the amount of aid for which you are eligible.
+Alliant has the federal school code of 011117.

 Complete a Master Promissory Note

-This step only applies if you are taking out loans as part of your financial aid package.
-Go to studentaid.gov and sign in with your FSA user ID and password to fill in a Master Promissory Note, which is the legal agreement between you and your lender.
+Go to studentaid.gov and sign in with your FSA user ID and password to fill in a master promissory note, which is the legal agreement between you and your lender.

-This step only applies if you are taking out loans as part of your financial aid package.
-Visit studentaid.gov to complete your Entrance Counseling, which explains in detail how your aid is awarded, disbursed, and when you must begin repayment.
+Visit studentaid.gov to complete your entrance counseling, which explains in detail how your aid is awarded, disbursed, and when you must begin repayment.

 Applicants for programs with later admission application deadlines should consult the Office of Alliant Financial Aid Administration website for the applicable financial aid application dates.